rolandjlevy/js-promised-based-unsplash-gallery-simplified/README.md

 # Unplash Gallery

-> Infinite image gallery fetched from the Unsplash API, loading 10 at a time.
-Made with just 44 lines of vanilla JavaScript ⭐
+> Infinite image gallery fetched from the [Unsplash API](https://source.unsplash.com), loading 10 images at a time.
+Made with just 44 lines of vanilla JavaScript! ⭐

 ### Links 🔗
 - [Play the demo](https://js-promised-based-unsplash-gallery-simplified.rolandjlevy.repl.co/)